COPD

 Does asthma lead to COPD?

-Asthma does not necessarily lead to COPD, but a person whose lungs have been damaged by poorly controlled asthma and continued exposure to irritants such as tobacco smoke is at increased risk of developing COPD.
+Asthma by itself does not lead to COPD.
+But a person whose lungs are damaged by poorly controlled asthma and continued exposure to irritants such as tobacco smoke is at increased risk of developing COPD.

 Patient Resources